Scholarship Funds

 How it works:

-• You make a gift to your community foundation — you can give cash, appreciated stocks, real estate, or other assets.
+• You make a gift to your community foundation.
+You can give cash, appreciated stocks, real estate, or other assets.

 • We set up a scholarship in your name, in the name of your family or business, or in honor of any person or organization you choose.